This tutorial is part of the guide for the Kigali Sim.

 Motivation

-In this tutorial, we start ABC's first HFC consumption model by using volume-based inputs.
+In this tutorial, we examine ABC Country, a hypothetical country that we can use to explore Kigali Sim's functionality.
+Specifically, we will make a first HFC consumption model by using volume-based inputs.
 This approach helps us understand the relationship between populations and refrigerant consumption while working with initial charges, retirement rates, and servicing patterns.
 All of these parameters will work together to project consumption trends over time.

 Let's start this analysis with domestic refrigeration using HFC-134a.
 We will use this to demonstrate how to model a single application with basic equipment data.
 This is the simplest simulation possible within the tool.